A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Statements of the results

-\end{notation} \begin{remark} When the VRJP is recurrent, \(G=\hat G\), and the VRJP can be represented by a \((\beta_j)_{j\in V}\)-measurable random field.
-When the VRJP is transient, it is remarkable that the representation involves an extra random variable \(\gamma\), which is independent of the field \((\beta_j)\). \end{remark} \begin{remark} The representation (\ref{jumping-G}) extends to infinite graphs the representation provided in \cite{STZ}, Theorem 2, for finite graphs.
-An interesting new feature appears in the transient regime, where the generalized eigenfunction \(\psi\) and the extra \(\gamma\) random variable enters the expression of \(G(i,j)\).
+the probability distribution which appears in \eqref{rep_VRJP}, under which $\gamma$ is $Gamma(\demi, 1)$-distributed and independent of $\beta$.
+In general, we simply write $G(i,j)$ for $G_{\beta,\gamma}(i,j)$ and consider it as a random variable on the probability space $(\ddd_V^W\times \R^*_+, \bbb(\ddd_V^W)\otimes\bbb(\R_+^*), \nu_V^W(d\beta,d\gamma))$. \end{notation} \begin{remark} When the VRJP is recurrent, \(G=\hat G\), and the representation of the VRJP \eqref{rep_VRJP} only involves the variable $\beta$ and not $\gamma$. \end{remark} \begin{remark} The representation (\ref{jumping-G}) extends to infinite graphs the representation provided in \cite[Theorem 2]{STZ} for finite graphs.
+An interesting new feature appears in the transient regime, where the generalized eigenfunction \(\psi\) and the extra gamma random variable enter the expression of \(G(i,j)\).
 As it appears in the proof, the eigenfunction \(\psi\) can be interpreted as the mixing field of a VRJP starting from infinity. \end{remark}

-Let \(\tilde{Z}_{n}\) be the discrete time process associated with \((Z_{t})\).
-Clearly it is a mixture of Markov chains, with conductances